 Our Research Team

-Kaylah Lalonde , Ph.D. is director of the Audiovisual Speech Processing Lab.
-Dr. Lalonde completed her Ph.D. in Speech and Hearing Sciences at Indiana University.
-She completed three years of postdoctoral training on the Auditory Neuroscience Training Grant and in Dr. Lynne Werner's Infant Hearing Lab at the University of Washington.
-Her postdoctoral research on “The interaction of auditory and visual detection, discrimination, and recognition in infants' real-world environments" was partly funded by an NIH-NIDCD individual postdoctoral fellowship.
+Kaylah Lalonde (she/her) is director of the Audiovisual Speech Processing Lab.
+Dr. Lalonde completed her Ph.D. in Speech and Hearing Sciences at Indiana University, followed by three years of postdoctoral training on the Auditory Neuroscience Training Grant and in Dr. Lynne Werner's Infant Hearing Lab at the University of Washington.

-Dr. Lalonde's research focuses on the development of speech perception from infancy to adulthood.
+Dr. Lalonde's research focuses on the development of audiovisual speech perception from infancy to adulthood and the effects of pediatric hearing loss on said development.
 Her work examines the contribution of auditory, visual, cognitive, linguistic, stimulus and task-related factors to performance on speech perception tasks—and thus to development in general.
-Her long-term goal is to form a unified account of the development of AV speech perception in noise.
-To do so, her work focuses on bridging infant and child speech perception literatures and characterizing the development of the mechanisms underlying audiovisual speech enhancement.
+Her long-term goals are to form a unified account of the development of AV speech perception in noise and to improve outcomes for children with hearing loss by incorporating data about audiovisual speech perception into testing and intervention practices.

 Grace Dwyer (she/her): Grace Dwyer joined the lab in September 2021 as a full-time research assistant.
 She graduated from Iowa State University in November 2020 with a bachelor’s degree in Psychology and a minor in Sociology.
 Grace joined the lab to gain research experience and to learn about lab management.
 She manages data collection and stimulus development for our current studies and assists with development of new study protocols.